twobyteblog/ansible_join/README.md

 ansible_join
 =========

-Role which configures a new Debian-based host for management by Ansible.
-This role is apart of blog post.
-For more information on using this role, see https://twobyte.blog/docs/deploying_ansible/linux_hosts/.
+ Ansible role which configures a new Debian-based host for management by Ansible.
+This role is apart of a series on setting up a new Ansible Controller.
+For more information on using this role, see https://twobyte.blog/docs/deploying_ansible/.